aicell-lab/aicell.io/content/post/bioimageio-chatbot/index.md

 ---
-title: "Introducing the 🦒BioImage.IO Chatbot: Your Personal Assistant for BioImage Analysis🤖🔬"
+title: "Meet the 🦒BioImage.IO Chatbot: Your Personal Assistant for BioImage Analysis🤖🔬"
 date: 2023-10-24
 ---